jwilliams108/darksoulsbots/README.md

 KarmaFlair requires [PRAW](http://praw.readthedocs.org/en/latest/index.html), and also requires that you have correctly setup [OAuth access](https://github.com/reddit/reddit/wiki/OAuth2).

-KarmaFlair also requires [psycopg2](http://initd.org/psycopg/) and a PostgreSQL database (see karmaflair.sql for DB schema).
+KarmaFlair also requires [psycopg2](http://initd.org/psycopg/) and a PostgreSQL 9.5+ database supporting upserts (see karmaflair.sql for DB schema).